 Reliability – Here the goal is simple: every system, device, and user interface must work all the time and every time.

 System Design – While these systems are custom, we never beta test on our clients.
-All of our systems are designed using the same array of electronics that we have fully tested and can certify their performance, automation compatibility, and reliability over the long term.
+All of our systems are designed using the same array of electronics that we have fully tested so we can certify their performance, automation compatibility, and reliability over the long term.

 Installation – Audio High Installation professionals are industry veterans and not only build the best systems, but they also lead the sub-system contractors in their efforts to integrate with the control/automation hardware.
 We also place an equal weight on the functionality of the system and the aesthetics of how the installation looks, as one is often the indicator of the quality of the other.